The Life of Gautama Buddha

 006: Passing the Crown to Maitreya

-The Bodhisattva Śvetaketu sits in the midst of the gods and passes his crown to the Bodhisattva Maitreya, thereby anointing him.
+The Bodhisattva Śvetaketu stands in the midst of the gods and passes his crown to the Bodhisattva Maitreya, thereby anointing him.
 He announces that he will be the next Buddha long after his own Dispensation (Sāsana) has finished, and that he will meanwhile teach the Dharma to them.

 007: Choosing the Incarnation